Discussion with the author of this fantastic and hilarious article: https://theoutline.com/post/2157/why-are-there-so-many-knobs-in-garage-band

 My Pultec (note the minimal amount of ornamental lights and screws):

 Just a few of the copies that shipped after:

 What was supposed to be a very specific thing tied to a very specific type of professional audio software somehow became the standard for most audio software.
-“Big Knobs, Big Sound” flyer from 18 years ago, attached.
+“Big Knobs, Big Sound” flyer from decades ago, attached.